 Water softener service is normally recommended annually as it is for most other water filtration equipment.
 These systems process thousands of gallons of water per month and remove significant amounts of minerals and contaminants.
 Consistent water softener service will significantly decrease the need for more expensive water softener repairs in the future.
 It is possible to have interim operational problems (identified later in this report) which can potentially be diagnosed and remedied by the homeowner.

 There are various brands of water softeners, some more efficient than others in terms of water usage and salt requirements.
-Some models are capable of softening or conditioning larger volumes of water, therefore estimating water usage prior to selecting a system is important.
-For higher levels of iron and/or manganese, an up-flow water softener (versus down-flow) is highly recommended to avoid damaging mineral build-up at the bottom of the tank.
 To ensure proper operation and to maximize the useful life of your equipment, proper water softener service or maintenance will provide consistently softened or conditioned water to your home and reduce the chances of needing a water softener repair.
 For complicated problems, contacting your water treatment service technician is your best option.
 See some symptoms of potential problems with your water softener below.